Archetypes

 - AncientGarurumon ("Blue Hybrid") (BY)

-A hybrid deck (evolves on a Tamer) that swings with a level 4, and while it's swinging, climbs the ladder into a level 6 that helps clear the opponent's board, then explodes to climb the ladder again.
-Often run over a red base because using a red draw egg is worth completely losing out on any other form of buildup.
-However, it severely struggles with memory generation, and as such has fallen off as everything else got more efficient.
+A hybrid deck that swings with a level 4, and while it's swinging, climbs the ladder into a level 6 that helps clear the opponent's board, then explodes to climb the ladder again.
+The gimmick involves gaining memory and processing effects whenever an effect adds cards to your own hand, however it severely struggles with memory generation on the way up into those effects, and as such has fallen off as everything else got more efficient.

 - MagnaGarurumon pile ("YMK Hybrid") (YMK)